labrook/DS_take_home_exam/readme.md

 Your response should be a combination of code and a written document -- treat this as a quick exploration of different modeling approaches which you'll then share with your colleagues.
 If you work in a notebook-style environment such as Jupyter, include the explanatory text in the notebook.
 Otherwise, write explanatory text in the document, and code in a separate .py file.
 You may use any available open-source software package(s) you find helpful.

 Structure your document in three sections:
-A. Pre-Processing: What (if anything) have you done to prepare or clean the data before using it to train your model?
+1. Pre-Processing: What (if anything) have you done to prepare or clean the data before using it to train your model?
-B. Model Building: Use the data to predict the probability that a student will successfully graduate.
+2. Model Building: Use the data to predict the probability that a student will successfully graduate.
 Also please elaborate why you choose a certain model and what are the pros and cons of the chosen model.
-C. Validation: How well is each model performing?
+3. Validation: How well is each model performing?
 Which is better?

 Don't worry about micro-optimizations of your model at this point.
 We're interested in large-scale differences (if any) produced by different modeling choices.